Docs/Resolve/Zendesk

 • Zendesk admin access — to create an API token.

-• Your Zendesk subdomain — the hostname of your instance, e.g. yourbrand in https://yourbrand.zendesk.com.
+• Your Zendesk subdomain — the label in front of .zendesk.com, e.g. yourbrand in https://yourbrand.zendesk.com.
+You enter just the subdomain in the portal; Karla appends .zendesk.com.

 • An agent email address — the Zendesk user Karla will authenticate as.
 Must belong to an agent or admin with permission to create tickets.